hgupt3/gsrl/README.md

 This is the official codebase for the paper "Sensor-Invariant Tactile Representation" (ICLR 2025).
 For more details, visit our [project website](https://hgupt3.github.io/sitr/) or read the [arXiv paper](https://arxiv.org/abs/2502.19638).

+For instructions on how to generate your own simulation dataset, you can visit our generation [repo](https://github.com/hgupt3/gs_blender).

 ## Table of Contents
 - [Overview](#overview)
 - [Installation](#installation)